blind-contours/SuperNOVA/README.md

 ## What’s `SuperNOVA`?

-The `SuperNOVA` R package is designed to provide facilities to data-adaptively identify variable sets that are most predictive of an outcome of interest and construct efficient estimators for the counterfactual mean of an outcome under stochastic interventions on these variables.
-Stochastic interventions are shifts to the exposures that depend on the naturally observed values (Dı́az and van der Laan 2012; Haneuse and Rotnitzky 2013). `SuperNOVA` builds off of the `txshift` package which implements the targeted maximum likelihood (TML) estimator of a stochastic shift causal parameter originally proposed by Dı́az and van der Laan (2018). `SuperNOVA` extends the original stochastic intervention methodology from one treatment/exposure variable to include joint stochastic interventions on two variables which allows for the construction of a non-parametric interaction parameter and mediation.
-Likewise, `SuperNOVA` also estimates both individual stochastic intervention outcomes under some delta shift compared to outcome under no intervention and a target parameter for effect modification which is the difference in mean outcomes under intervention compared to no intervention across strata of an effect modifier which is data-adaptively determined.
+The `SuperNOVA` R package provides users with the tools necessary to identify the most predictive variable sets for a given outcome and develop efficient estimators for the counterfactual mean of the outcome under stochastic interventions on those variables.
+These interventions are shifts to the exposures that are dependent on naturally observed values (Dı́az and van der Laan 2012; Haneuse and Rotnitzky 2013).
+Building on the `txshift` package, which implements the TML estimator for a stochastic shift causal parameter, `SuperNOVA` extends this methodology to include joint stochastic interventions on two variables, allowing for the construction of a non-parametric interaction parameter and mediation (in development).
+Additionally, `SuperNOVA` estimates individual stochastic intervention outcomes under some delta shift compared to the outcome under no intervention, and a target parameter for effect modification, which is the mean outcome under intervention in regions of the covariate space that are also data-adaptively determined.

-Of course, it is not known a priori in most cases what variables are interacting or modifying effects (especially in the case of a mixed exposure) and therefore it is necessary to identify these variable sets first.
-As such `SuperNOVA` uses k-fold cross-validation framework to estimate a data-adaptive parameter in training folds and a non-parametric interaction target parameter in estimation folds.
-Our data-adaptive parameters are variable sets used in basis functions in the best fitting multivariate adaptive regression spline model or highly adaptive lasso model.
-The best fitting model is determined using a Super Learner which selects the model from an ensemble with the lowest cross-validated MSE.
-Variable sets are considered important based on ANOVA-like variance decompositions for the basis functions in the best fitting model.
-Individual variables and variable sets used in all the training folds are considered consistent predictors.
-The interaction target parameter is applied to variable sets composed of two variables in the mixed exposure.
-This target parameter is the expected outcome under a dual shift of both variables by some delta compared to the sum of individual shifts.
-Other parameters exist for effect modification and individual variable shifts.
-Cross-validated targeted minimum loss-based estimation (TMLE) is used to update the initial expected outcomes given stochastic shift interventions.
-This method, called SuperNOVA, guarantees consistency, efficiency, and multiple robustness.
-SuperNOVA provides researchers with k-fold specific and pooled results for each target parameter.
-Additional information is provided in the vignette.
+The `SuperNOVA` package provides a comprehensive solution for identifying variable sets that interact or modify effects in the context of mixed exposures.
+To achieve this, we use a k-fold cross-validation framework to estimate a data-adaptive parameter, namely, stochastic shift target parameters for variable sets that are discovered to be predictive of the outcome.
+We ensure unbiased estimation of the data-adaptive parameter by employing cross-validated targeted maximum likelihood estimation.
+In this approach, we split the data into parameter-generating and estimation samples.
+In the parameter-generating sample, we fit an ensemble of basis function estimators to the data and select the estimator with the lowest cross-validated mean squared error.
+We then extract important variable sets using ANOVA-like variance decomposition of the linear combination of basis functions.
+In the estimation fold, we use targeted learning to estimate causal target parameters for interaction, effect modification, and individual variable shifts.
+That is, we estimate the counterfactual mean different of these discovered variable sets under a shift of $\delta$ (an amount to shift an exposure by) compared to the observed outcome under observed exposure. `SuperNOVA` is a versatile tool that provides researchers with k-fold specific and pooled results for each target parameter.
+More details are available in the accompanying vignette.

+Users simply input a vector for exposures, covariates, and an outcome.
+The user also specifies the respective $\delta$ for each exposure (the amount to shift by) and if this delta should be adaptive based on positivity violations (see vignette). `SuperNOVA` comes with flexible default machine learning algorithms used in the data-adaptive procedure and for estimation of each of the nuisance parameters.
+Given these inputs `SuperNOVA` outputs tables for fold specific results (say exposure 1 under shifts for each fold it was found predictive) and pooled results which uses a pooled TMLE fluctuation across the folds to esimate an average effect.

-`SuperNOVA` integrates with the [`sl3` package](https://github.com/tlverse/sl3) (Coyle et al. 2022) to allow for ensemble machine learning to be leveraged in the estimation procedure for each nuisance parameter and estimation of the data-adaptive parameters.
+`SuperNOVA` integrates with the [`sl3` package](https://github.com/tlverse/sl3) (Coyle, Hejazi, Malenica, et al. 2022) to allow for ensemble machine learning to be leveraged in the estimation procedure for each nuisance parameter and estimation of the data-adaptive parameters.
 There are several stacks of machine learning algorithms used that are constructed from `sl3` automatically.
 If the stack parameters are NULL, SuperNOVA automatically builds ensembles of